vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    int propGetDataSize(const VSMap_ \*map, const char \*key, int index, int \*error)

-      Returns the size in bytes of a property of type ptData (see VSPropTypes_).
-      The terminating NULL byte is not counted.
+      Returns the size in bytes of a property of type ptData (see VSPropTypes_), or 0 in case of error.
+The terminating NULL byte added by propSetData_\ () is not counted.